bwvdnbro/bwvdnbro.github.io/_posts/2019-01-18-space-filling-curves.markdown

 The two curves above are both *level 1* space-filling curves, since they fill the space that you get by subdividing the square once into 4 equal smaller squares.
-The first one is what we call a *Morton* or *Z-order* space-filling curve, the second is what we call a *Hilbert* curve.
-You can already see the difference between both curves: while the Morton curve just traverses the space row by row, the Hilbert curve has a twist in it.
+The first one is what we call a *Morton* or *Z-order* space-filling curve (*N-order* would have been better, unless you tilt your head), the second is what we call a *Hilbert* curve.
+You can already see the difference between both curves: while the Morton curve just traverses the space column by column, the Hilbert curve has a twist in it.
 As a result, the distance between successive points in the Hilbert curve is always the same, while for the Morton curve it is not.
 This distinction remains for higher level curves.